hellofornow/data-gc-ca-api/README.md

 ## Installation

 This package is available from the [Python Package Index](http://pypi.python.org).
-It can be easily installed using pip as follows
+It can be easily installed using pip as follows.
+Python 3 required.

     $ pip install data-gc-ca-api